Want to know how to tell what your dog is thinking?

-When learning how to tell what your dog is thinking, you need to understand that dogs communicate with one another through body language.
+First, you need to understand that dogs communicate with one another through body language.

-We humans speak with one another in a verbal language that dogs cannot comprehend, they assume that we are just like them, communicating using our bodies.
+We humans speak with one another in a verbal language that dogs can’t comprehend, but dogs assume we are just like them — communicating using our bodies.

 Dogs are constantly trying to communicate with us using their body and space.
 To understand what they are saying, we need to learn to “read” our dog.